kbullaughey/dni-synthetic-gradients/README.md

 The script `dni-mnist.lua` when passed the `-c` parameter conditions the synthetic gradient estimates on the labels.
 It is identical to the DNI model except for how the synthetic gradients are computed.
 Thus, in addition to the activations (or inputs) from the layer below, the synthetic gradient module also takes as input the labels.

 I follow the suggestion in the paper that a simple linear transform was all that is needed to estimate the gradients.
-In practice this entails joining the activations and the lables, using `nn.JoinTable(1,1)`, and then having a simple linear map, using `nn.Linear(256+10,256)`.
+In practice this entails joining the activations and the labels, using `nn.JoinTable(1,1)`, and then having a simple linear map, using `nn.Linear(256+10,256)`.
 This astonishingly simple gradient estimate seems to do the trick.

 This result is closest to the result in the 3-layer FCN cDNI model reported in the first row, fourth column of Table 1 in the paper.